mendix/docs/content/en/docs/appstore/connectors/database-connector.md

 These are the results of the actions:

 * **Execute query** and **Execute parameterized query** – a list of objects of the row type, which is also the output of the `SELECT` SQL query
-* **Execute statement** and **Execute parameterized statement** – either an integer or a long value, which usually represents the amount of affected rows
+* **Execute statement** and **Execute parameterized statement** – either an integer or a long value, which usually represents the number of affected rows

 ### 3.2 Executing Callable Statements

 The **Execute callable statement** microflow action is used to execute stored procedures and functions in the database engine.
-In addition to **JDBC Url**, **Username**, and **Password**, this action expects an input object of type `DatabaseConnector.Statement`, which should define the contract to perform the execution and retrieve the results:
+In addition to **JDBC Url**, **Username**, and **Password**, this action expects an input object of type `DatabaseConnector.Statement`.
+This input object should define the contract to perform the execution and retrieve the results:

 {{< figure src="/attachments/appstore/connectors/database-connector/callable-statement-action.png" >}}